 To mitigate the community’s impact on water use, the City dedicated 640 acres to a water treatment and aquifer recharge facility.
 The Environmental Operations Park also sets aside 50 acres of constructed wetlands that provide bird and wildlife habitat.
 A 1,800-square-foot viewing platform is located at the site and is open to the public.
 At the heart of the EOP is a wastewater reclamation facility capable that cleans and recharges nearly 7 million gallons of water a year.

 But the City knows it can’t achieve water conservation goals alone.
 That’s why Sierra Vista is a founding member of the Water Wise program and the Upper San Pedro Partnership, focusing on meeting long-term water needs through preservation, conservation, and education.
-The City also partners with the Cochise Water Project to offer low-water replacement toilets, and has installed automatic, low-flush toilets and faucets in all of its facilities.
+The City also partnered with the Cochise Water Project to offer low-water replacement toilets, and has installed automatic, low-flush toilets and faucets in all of its facilities.

 And efforts haven’t gone unnoticed.
 Here are just a few awards the City has earned: